-Belén Cerezo is a photographer-artist, in 2015 she completed a practice-led study at Nottingham Trent University (NTU).
-She is also interested in art education and currently she is an associate lecturer in Photography at NTU.
+Belén Cerezo is artist, researcher and lecturer.
+In 2015 she completed a practice-led study at Nottingham Trent University (NTU) where she is an associate lecturer in the Photography Department.
 Within her practice and research, photography operates as the guiding notion to explore the muteness, the lack of innocence and the codification of photographs and how images mediate our experience when they are also mediated by other images.
 Her practice enquiries into popular culture, commodity fetishism and the current relationship between place and culture characterised by displacement.

 Her PhD research ‘What is it “to move” a photograph?
 Artistic tactics for destabilising and transforming images’ stemmed from pressing concerns encountered in her practice.
 This investigation enquired into how artistic practices, intervening in existing images, ‘move’ images in the sense of destabilising and transforming.
 The notion ‘to move’ led this investigation and it offered new insights on the operations of de-contextualisation and re-contextualisation, montage, the categories of the still and the moving image and the ‘affective encounter’ based on touching.
 In parallel to exploring the artistic tactics of gleaning, working with archives, the performance-lecture, montage and a tactic I have called ‘performing documents’.
 Thus, this enquiry argues for a ‘performative materiality’ to renovate the discourse on images.
 Specifically, the work makes evident a form of ‘affective encountering’ of images which acknowledges their materiality.